Microscope Crew

 Microbiology

 Some of the best microscopes help in microbiology.
-Most of them are stereo microscopes used to examine the pond water for analyzing different microorganisms found in it.
+Most of them are stereo microscopes used to examine the pond water to analyze different microorganisms found in it.
 Microorganisms can also be examined by other types of microscopes.
 However, stereo microscopes allow a 3D view from different angles.

 Types of Stereo Microscopes